open-telemetry/opentelemetry-java/README.md

 Both API and SDK extensions consist of various additional components which are excluded from the core artifacts to keep them from growing too large.

 We still aim to provide the same level of quality and guarantee for them as for the core components.
 Please don't hesitate to use them if you find them useful.

 ## Project setup and contribute

-Please refer to the [contribution guide](CONTRIBUTING.md) on how to setup and contribute!
+Please refer to the [contribution guide](CONTRIBUTING.md) on how to set up for development and contribute!

 ## Quick Start